DrDBanner/inmanage/readme.md

 > - Ensure you install in the base directory containing the `invoiceninja` folder to avoid file permission issues.
 > - Run the script as a user who can read the `.env` file of your Invoice Ninja installation.
 Typically, this is the web server user, such as `www-data`, `httpd`, `web`, `apache`, or `nginx`.
 > - Ensure you put its name into the script's `.env.inmanage` configuration file during installation or manually afterwards under $INM_ENFORCED_USER.
 > - The script tries to ensure all needed CLI tools are available and will prompt you if something is missing.
+> - To circumvent issues in shared hosting environments with Github access it has the $INM_GH_API_CREDENTIALS variable to provide Github credentials if neccessary.
+Either add it during installation or in `.env.inmanage` afterwards. `USERNAME:PASSWORD` is the expected format.

 ## Running the script